dywu101/banddownfolder/README.md

 python downfold.py
 ```

 + new function

 I add a new function called `model.downfold(write_wannier_hr_dat='Downfolded_wannier_hr.dat')`,
-this function will output real space hamiltonian in wannier90-like format.
+this function will output real space hamiltonian in wannier90-like format. example is also updated.

 If you don't want to use this new function, set this tag to `None`, i.e. `write_wannier_hr_dat=None`.